clindsay107/keyshare/README.md

 TODO: Write usage instructions here

+## Testing

+### Keyshare

+TODO: Write testing instructions here

+### Gatekeeper

+Gatekeeper has it's own suite of tests that can be run from the root `keyshare` directory with the following rake task:
+`rake test_gatekeeper`.
+Note that Gatekeeper requires valid AWS credentials to be supplied in your `env.yml` file.
+The tests will *not* alter any production data and instead creates a new, randomly named test vault which is torn down after testing completes.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.